-The Company usually awards customers additional "Loyalty Points", which are utilised in the same manner as regular purchased points.
+The Group usually awards customers additional "Loyalty Points".
 These Loyalty Points give rise to a separate performance obligation as they provide a material right to the customer.

 A portion of the transaction price is allocated to Loyalty Points awarded to customers based on relative stand-alone selling price and is recognised as a contract liability until the points are redeemed.
-Revenue is recognised upon redemption of the points by the customer or the likelihood of the customer redeeming the loyalty points become remote
+Revenue is recognised upon redemption of the points by the customer.